jjvanzon/JJs-Reference-Architecture/patterns.md

 The [presentation patterns](#presentation-patterns) may differ slightly if used in a stateful environment, but most of it stays in tact.
 For instance that [`Presenters`](#presenter) have action methods that take a [`ViewModel`](#viewmodel) and output a new [`ViewModel`](#viewmodel) is still useful in that setting.
 In a stateless environment such as web, it is needed, because the input [`ViewModel`](#viewmodel) only contains the user input, not the data that is only displayed and also not the lookup lists for drop down list boxes, etc. So in a stateless environment a new [`ViewModel`](#viewmodel) has to be created.
 You cannot just return the user input [`ViewModel`](#viewmodel).
 You would think that in a stateful environment, such as a `Windows` application, this would not be necessary anymore, because the read-only [`View`](#views) data does not get lost between user actions.
 However, creating a new [`ViewModel`](#viewmodel) is still useful, because it creates a kind of transaction, so that when something fails in the action, the original [`ViewModel`](#viewmodel) remains untouched.

-You will be making assumptions in your [`Presenter`](#presenter) code when you program a stateful or stateful application.
-Some things in a stateful environment environment will not work in a stateless environment and you might make some objects long-lived in a stateful environment, such as `Context`, [`Repositories`](#repository) and [`Presenters`](#presenter).
-But even if you build code around those assumptions, then when switching to a stateless environment –  if that will ever happen – the code is still so close to what's needed for stateless, that it will not come with any insurmountable problems.
-I would not beforehand worry about 'will this work in stateless', because then you would write a lot of logic and waste a lot of energy programming something that will probably never be used.
+You would be making assumptions in your [`Presenter`](#presenter) code when you program a stateful or stateful application.
+Some things in a stateful environment environment would not work in a stateless environment and you might make some objects long-lived in a stateful environment, such as `Context`, [`Repositories`](#repository) and [`Presenters`](#presenter).
+But even if you build code around those assumptions, then when switching to a stateless environment –  if that would ever happen – the code is still so close to what's needed for stateless, that it might not come with any insurmountable problems.
+I would not beforehand worry about 'will this work in stateless', because then you would write a lot of logic and waste a lot of energy programming something that might probably never be used.
 And programming something for no reason at all, handling edge cases that would never occur, is a really counter-intuitive, unproductive way of working.

 ### Considerations